HilaryTraut/AXCPT-EEG-Behavioral/README.md

 # AXCPT-EEG-Behavioral
-Behavioral data analysis for ongoing project on multimodal measures of proactive/reactive behavior during AX-Continuous Performance Task.
+Experiment presentation scripts for behavioral, EEG, and eye-tracking enable versions of the AX-Continuous Performance Task.
+Images NOT provided.

+Please cite:

+TBD